Traditional ecological knowledge: Ethics and values

 The fourth facet refers to value statements and connections between the belief system and the organization of facts.
 In regards to TEK it refers to environmental ethics that keeps exploitative abilities in check.
 This facet also refers to the expression of values concerning the relationship with the habitats of species and their surrounding environment - the human-relationship environment.

 Culture and identity

 Traditional ecological knowledge frequently relates to knowledge surrounding plants and foliage.

 The fifth facet refers to the role of language and images of the past giving life to culture.
 This facet reflects the stories, values, and social relations that reside in places as contributing to the survival, reproduction, and evolution of aboriginal cultures, and identities while stressing "the restorative benefits of cultural landscapes as places for renewal."

 Cosmology

-The sixth facet is a culturally based cosmology that is the foundation of the other aspects.
-This can vary greatly from one culture to the next.
-The term 'cosmology' relates to the assumptions and beliefs cultures have about how things work, explains the way in which things are connected, and gives principles that regulate human–animal relations and the role of humans in the world.
+The sixth facet is a culturally based cosmology, a system of beliefs and assumptions that underpins other aspects of a society.
+It shapes how people understand how the world works, how its elements are connected, and the place of humans within it.
+Traditional knowledge varies widely across cultures and are expressed and passed on through language, particularly through myth and symbolic terms that convey principles guiding human–animal relations, interactions with the natural environment, and broader ideas about existence.